irenhajnal/Car-Sales-Analysis/README.md

 2. Product category A is the best-performing category in terms of sales and revenue.
 3. Customer segment with high lifetime value should be targeted for marketing efforts.

 ### Recomendations
+sample text
+Based on the analysis, I recommend the following actions:

 (sample text)
   Based on the analyis, we recommend the following actions:
-- Invest in marketing and promotions during peadk sales season to maximize revenue
-- Focus on expanding and promoting products in Category A
-- Implement a customer segmentation strategy to target high-LTV customers effectively.
+-

 ### Limitations
 (sample text)